On scalar-type standing-wave solutions to systems of nonlinear Schr\"odinger equations: Derivation of the standard systems

 \subsection{Acknowledgements}

 The author would like to express the most profound appreciation to professors Masahito Ohta, Noriyoshi Fukaya, and Yoshinori Nishii for their fruitful discussions and for giving constructive suggestions on the preliminary version of the results.
 The author would like to thank professor Norihisa Ikoma for the helpful discussions and for the information on references.
+Deep gratitude goes to professor Sim\~{a}o Correia for drawing the author's attention to the reference \cite{Co,Co2}.
 The author was supported by JSPS KAKENHI Grant Numbers JP21H00991 and JP21H00993.

 \begin{bibdiv} \begin{biblist}

 \bib{AC}{article}{ author={Ambrosetti, Antonio}, author={Colorado, Eduardo}, title={Standing waves of some coupled nonlinear Schr\"{o}dinger equations}, journal={J. Lond.
 Math.
 Soc.
 (2)}, volume={75}, date={2007}, number={1}, pages={67--82}, issn={0024-6107}, review={\MR{2302730}}, doi={10.1112/jlms/jdl020}, }